This Advanced Trade Finance course can also be presented face to face in-house or via live in-house webinar.

 Background of the Trainer:

-Your course director has spent more than 40 years in the banking and financial sector, much of it in a senior managerial/Director role.
+Your Advanced Trade Finance course director has spent more than 40 years in the banking and financial sector, much of it in a senior managerial/Director role.
 He is a former Institute of Banking Lecturer, having gained distinctions in the exams.
 He is a subject matter aspect on all aspects of retail, corporate and global banking, including risk management and regulatory compliance.
 He has lectured extensively to both leading global financial institutions and to smaller bespoke specialists.
 He has delivered extensive programs in all parts of the world including the USA, Europe, MENA, Africa and Hong Kong.
 He is currently an accredited Master Trainer at the world’s biggest global trade finance bank.

 Advanced Trade Finance Course Summary: